ErSachinBhati/Docsify/README.md

 # Introduction

-Docsify helps you create nice websites for your documentation easily.
+Docsify helps create nice websites for documentation easily.
 You just need to write your documentation using simple Markdown files, and Docsify takes care of turning them into a neat website.
 It's user-friendly, customizable, and doesn't need a lot of complicated setup.

 # Features